MyJetWallet/MyJetWallet.Sdk.Postgres/readme.md

     }
 ```

-Setup class to Design-Time connect to the database.
+Setup class to DesignTime connect to the database.
 The class will auto-used for the creating migration.

 ```
     public class ContextFactory : MyDesignTimeContextFactory<MyContext>